hk047/hack-ML-SEO/text-classification-doc.md

 new_pred = model.predict(new_vector)
 print("Predicted subtopic for new article:", new_pred[0])
 ```
+Try making up another article that's totally different and see how that compares!
+Does it perform well or not?
+Have a think about perhaps why?

 #### What’s Happening?
 - **`new_article = [...]`**: A list with one string—our pretend article.